 Ninja, starring the fantastic Michael Dudikoff and Steve James.
 How was it working with Dudikoff, and did you see the star

 power he was capable of that Golan and Globus also saw in him?

-It’s crazy to think that he was almost Spider-man in the Cannon version of the film, but you worked with Dudikoff
+It is crazy to think that he was almost Spider-man in the Cannon version of the film, but you worked with Dudikoff a total

-a total of 3 times.
+of 3 times.
 Would you have worked with him again?
-Because the three he did with you, to me at least, are his best
+Because the three he did with you, to me at least, are his best films.

 I did work with Dudikoff one more time outside Cannon in 2002 on the movie Quicksand.

 Steve James is another favorite of mine.
-How was it working with who I’ve heard was one of the nicest guys around?
+How was it working with him?
+I have heard he was one of the nicest guys around?

 I know you captured it on screen, but it always seemed he and Dudikoff just got along so well, becoming friends through the

 Yes Steve was a real gentleman and pleasure to work with.
 And yes he and Michael became good friends on and off screen,